discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Boonstrip
 #### No Pain, No Gain
-When boonstrip is required on single targets the simplist option is to use <Skill name="Phantasmal Disenchanter"/>. <Instability name="No Pain, No Gain"/> has a 20 second internal cooldown so the <Skill name="Phantasmal Disenchanter"/> will always be availible to use.
+When boonstrip is required on single targets the simplist option is to use <Skill name="Arcane Thievery"/>. <Instability name="No Pain, No Gain"/> has a 20 second internal cooldown so the <Skill name="Arcane Thievery"/> will always be availible to use on a single target providing you have some <Boon name="Alacrity"/>.
 Be careful during split phases, since the timer for <Instability name="No Pain, No Gain"/> keeps ticking, meaning that if you cant strip every 20 seconds, you may find yourself desynced.

 Another option is to play <Item id="72872"/> which can free up a utility slot, however it will only strip boons if the boss is casting an attack or has a defiance bar up.